-29.5.1 After a decision to play without bails, the wicket has been broken fairly if the umpire concerned is satisfied that the wicket has been struck by the ball, by the striker's bat, person or items of his clothing or equipment as described in clauses 29.2.1.2, 29.2.1.3 or 29.2.1.4, or by a fielder in the manner described in clause 29.2.5.1.
+29.5.1 After a decision to play without bails, the wicket has been broken fairly if the umpire concerned is satisfied that the wicket has been struck by the ball, by the striker's bat, person or items of her clothing or equipment as described in clauses 29.2.1.2, 29.2.1.3or29.2.1.4, or by a fielder in the manner described in clause 29.2.5.1.

-29.5.2 If the wicket has already been broken or fairly broken, clause 29.2.1.5 shall apply to any stump or stumps still in the ground.
+If the wicket has already been broken or fairly broken, clause 29.2.1.5 shall apply to any stump or stumps still in the ground.
 Any fielder may replace a stump or stumps, in accordance with clause 29.4, in order to have an opportunity of putting the wicket down.

-30 BATTER OUT OF HIS/HER GROUND
+30 BATTER OUT OF HER GROUND

-30.1 When out of his ground
+30.1 When out of her ground

-- 30.1.1 A batter shall be considered to be out of his ground unless some part of his person or bat is grounded behind the popping crease at that end. - 30.1.2 However, a batter shall not be considered to be out of his ground if, in running or diving towards his ground and beyond, and having grounded some part of his person or bat beyond the popping crease, there is subsequent loss of contact between the ground and any part of his person or bat, or between the bat and person.
+- 30.1.1 A batter shall be considered to be out of her ground unless some part of her person or bat is grounded behind the popping crease at that end. - 30.1.2 However, a batter shall not be considered to be out of her ground if, in running or diving towards her ground and beyond, and having grounded some part of her person or bat beyond the popping crease, there is subsequent loss of contact: between the ground and any part of her person or bat, or between the bat and person.